Officers, N.C.O.s and Men of the 1st Battalion, Buried in Bethune Town Cemetery

 Grave: 1.E.20.
 Died of wounds: 19th October 1914 Age: 27

-Personal: Ephraim was born in the March quarter 1887, at Stalybridge, Cheshire, son of John J. (Painter) and Eliza Anne Swift.
+Personal: Ephraim was born at Stalybridge, Cheshire, in January 1887 (baptised on 17th at Christ Church), the son of John James (Painter) and Eliza Anne (née Scott) Swift.

 He had two older sisters, Mary Adelaide and Martha Anne, and a younger sister, Emily.
 (1891 Census RG 12/3290) Ephraim was named after his grandfather, a grocer, who lived nearby.
-When he enlisted in 1905 Ephraim was employed as a “Cotton Labourer“.
+Ephraim’s father, John, died in the June quarter 1896 and in 1901 (Census RG 13/3796) his widow, Elizabeth, was living at 38 Gas Street, Stalybridge, with their children, and working as a “Charwoman“.
+14 year old Ephraim was employed as a “Cotton Bleacher“.

 Military Service: Ephraim enlisted in the 2nd Battalion, Cheshire Regiment, at Stalybridge, Cheshire, on 27th March 1905.
 He was aged 18, on a 7 + 5 (7 years active service plus 3 years reserve).
 If so he would have been transferred to the Reserve List in March 1912.